-PROSPECTUS
+PRELIMINARY PROSPECTUS

-Common Stock
+Shares KYMERA Common Stock

-We are offering 8,684,800 shares of our common stock.
+We are offering shares of our common stock.
 This is our initial public offering.
 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price is \$20.00 per share.
-Our common stock has been approved for listing on The Nasdaq Global Market under the symbol "KYMR."
+We expect the initial public offering price to be between \$ and \$ per share.
+We have applied to list our common stock on The Nasdaq Global Market under the symbol "KYMR."